-Common Types of Real Estate Fraud
+Common Types of Real Estate Fraud in San Diego

 There may be completely legitimate real estate transactions that have similar circumstances as the real estate fraud schemes outlined below, but a skilled attorney will conduct their due diligence to confirm their hunch.
 If the hunch proves to be true, the attorney should be sure that their client understands what their client is getting into or how to get out of the transaction immediately.

 This type of fraud occurs in the form of a leaseback.
 When a company tells desperate mortgage holders that they can save their home if the borrowers enact a temporary title transfer to the rescuing company.
 The company then promises that the borrower can stay in the home and pay rent during the temporary title transfer time.
 At this time, the rescue company sells the home once they obtain the title from the real owner.
 Because the rescue company claims it is a leaseback, they often only pay the owner a minimum amount that rarely reflects what the owner would have made if they had sold the property on the market.
 In the meantime, the owners remain on the hook for the original mortgage payments on their home.